Isaac Dunbar: Early life

 Isaac first started making music when he was nine, creating EDM music.
 As a big Lady Gaga fan, he was further inspired to learn music production when he discovered the music of Madeon (one of the producers working on Gaga's Artpop).
 He learned synths and music theory through tutorials on YouTube and by reproducing songs from Artpop.

+Isaac has stated to be against AI and MAGA.
+He has also shown support for the movements to free Palestine, Sudan and Congo.

 Career

 On October 31, 2017, the blog We Are Going Solo reposted his track "Pharmacy", drawing wider attention to his work.
 In late 2018 his tracks "Freshman Year" (which debuted on The Fader on October 2) and "Blonde" attracted further notice, with an additional boost when "Pharmacy" was featured on Zane Lowe's Beats 1 radio show.
 On February 12, 2019, Wonderland debuted his single "Mime".

 In July 2019 he released his debut EP Balloons Don't Float Here, and Complex premiered his single "Ferrari."
 In the fall of that year he toured with Girl in Red, and in November he appeared on MTV's PUSH Live concert series.

 In October 2019, RCA Records signed him, scheduling his debut on the label, Isaac's Insects, for April 2020.
-The title track was released in January 2020, and that month he was named to Idolator's list of artists to watch and E!News' "Future Pop Stars You Need to Know Now."Paper then premiered and Billboard featured the followup video for "Makeup Drawer," a track he'd written when he was 14 that had major significance for Isaac as he "explained that he'd been waiting to release this song until he was ready to get honest about his experience with homophobia."
+The title track was released in January 2020, and that month he was named to Idolator's list of artists to watch and E!News' "Future Pop Stars You Need to Know Now."
+Paper then premiered and Billboard featured the followup video for "Makeup Drawer," a track he'd written when he was 14 that had major significance for Isaac as he "explained that he'd been waiting to release this song until he was ready to get honest about his experience with homophobia."
 Isaac's Insects was released on April 9, 2020.

 His U.S. and European tour was set to begin on April 14, 2020, at Moroccan Lounge in Los Angeles, but it was postponed due to the COVID-19 pandemic.

+On July 10, 2026, Dunbar was featured in Adam Lambert's new album "ADAM" with the song "RAT CITY".